kode4food/interpol/doc/Language_Reference.md

 ```

 #### Name/Value Pairs
-Name/Value Tuples are always exposed as a Dictionary.
+Name/Value Lists are always exposed as a Dictionary.
 The name must be a valid identifier, while the value is any valid expression.

 ```python
 (